dm432/simplemessageapi/README.md

 }'
 ```

-The just use the `/auth/login` endpoint to login to your new account:
+The just use the `/auth/login` endpoint to log in to your new account:
 ```bash
 curl -X 'POST' \
   'http://localhost:8080/api/v1/auth/login' \